LOST A PET

 File a report at the Shelter

-Visit the shelter during normal business hours and we’ll help you complete a lost report.
+Visit or call the shelter during normal business hours and we’ll help you complete a lost report.
 Be prepared to provide detailed information and provide a photo of your pet.
 If the lost pet is a dog, please check the list of dogs currently on stray hold at the shelter.
 If your pet is at the shelter, please contact us immediately.

 Please Note: Submitting a lost report does not guarantee that we will call you if your pet comes into our shelter.
 Unless the pet is microchipped or has a valid ID tag on its collar when found, we may not know it is your pet.
 We recommend you physically come to the shelter daily to look for your lost pet.

 Post on our Facebook group (HSOP Community Page)

 One of the quickest and easiest ways to get the word out locally that your pet is missing is to post on our Facebook group HSOP Community Page.
 Be sure to include a photo of your pet and the location last seen in your post.